Anton-dz/bla/readme.txt

 Orest is a nice guy

-Orest is a very nice guy
+Orest is a very nice guy!!!!